-ECUs and Portable HVAC (also called portable climate control) are similar but differ in that ECUs are typically engineered for military applications.
+Environmental Control Units (ECUs) are similar to Portable HVAC (also called portable climate control) but differ in that ECUs are typically engineered for military applications.
 That means that ECUs need to meet military requirements and they need to be able to stand-up to military environments and conditions.
 ECUs are commonly built with COTS (commercial off-the-shelf) components.
 Testing will follow a military standard like MIL-STD-810.

-ECUs offer heating and cooling for rigid and soft shell (tent) structures, containers, vehicles, aircraft, weapon systems and communications enclosures.
-Humidity control may be another factor.
+ECUs offer heating, cooling and sometimes humidity control for rigid and soft shell (tent) structures, containers, vehicles, aircraft, weapon systems, mobile hospitals, base camps, aircraft hangers and communications enclosures.
 Durability, portability and rapid deployment are all important factors.

 ECUs come in different forms big and small.
 Horizontal, vertical, split (evaporator inside, condenser outside) and trailer mount are most common.
 Process air is measured in tons and output of cooling or heating is measured in BTUs.